kleisinger/Winnipeg-Transit-App/README.md

 # transit-app-final-assignment
 * A trip planning browser  application using the Geocoding API of MapBox and the Trip Planning API from Winnipeg Transit.
-* Completed solo as the final project for my Intro to Third-Pary API's SD-105 course at MITT
+* Completed solo as the final project for my Intro to Third-Pary API's (Frontend) SD-105 course at MITT

 URL: https://transit-app-1c1f71.netlify.app/